leovantoji/Machine-Learning-Engineer-Nanodegree/Term_2_Notes.md

     - *W = W - αV<sub>dW</sub>*
     - *b = b - αV<sub>db</sub>*
     - Hyperparameters: *α* (learning rate), *β* (momentum). *β = 0.9* is the most common value (average or loss of the last 10 gradients).
-- Information regarding Keras Optimisers can be found at [here](https://keras.io/optimizers/).
+- Information regarding Keras Optimisers can be found [here](https://keras.io/optimizers/).
 Some of the most common ones are listed below:
   - SGD: Stochastic Gradient Descent.
 It uses the following parameters:
     - Learning rate.
     - Momentum (This takes the weighted average of the previous steps, in order to get a bit of momentum and go over bumps, as a way to not get stuck in local minima).